 Persistence

-Ganbari means persistence, steadfastness to a purpose or course of action.
+Ganbari means persistence and steadfastness to a purpose or course of action.

 Shikata Ga Nai